satvikibudhia/satvikibudhia/README.md

 ###

 <p align="left">Hey!
-I'm Satviki Budhia, a driven MERN Stack Developer 🛠️ with a knack for creating engaging, user-focused web applications.
-I thrive on turning ideas into innovative solutions, blending intuitive frontend experiences with reliable backend logic.</p>
+I'm Satviki Budhia, a driven Developer 🛠️ with a knack for creating engaging, user-focused applications.
+I thrive on turning ideas into innovative solution.</p>

 ###